-First, the topic of your thesis should be in the field of International Political Economy.
-Further, it should be related to the Politics of Money.
+First, the topic of your thesis should be related to the Politics of Money.
 That is, it should investigate how politics shape issues of investment, finance, trade, or debt and how these issues shape politics.

 Second, the thesis cannot be merely a theoretical discussion but must include some empirical component.
-In other words, your thesis must feature both a theoretical argument (i.e., an explanation of a particular phenomenon) and an empirical component that allows for adjudicating how good your new explanation is in comparison to existing explanations for the same phenomenon.
+In other words, your thesis must feature both a theoretical argument (i.e., an explanation of a particular phenomenon) and an empirical component (i.e., an evaluation of the explanatory value of competing hypotheses).